 How will my care be scheduled?

-An OB/GYN physician will lead the plan of care during your pregnancy.
-Our physicians and certified nurse-midwives work together closely to offer the level of support you need.
+An OB/GYN doctor will lead the plan of care during your pregnancy.
+Our OB/GYN doctors, Certified Nurse-Midwives, and Nurse Practitioners work together closely to offer the level of support you need.
 Your care team will review your health information.
-An OB/GYN physician will determine, based upon your medical condutions and needs, how often you will need prenatal checkups by an OB/GYN physician, certified nurse-midwife, or women’s health nurse practitioner.
+An OB/GYN doctor will determine how often you need prenatal checkups by an OB/GYN physician, Certified Nurse Midwife, or Nurse Practitioner based on your medical needs.

-The typical schedule for prenatal visits is monthly until 28 weeks, every two weeks until 36 weeks, and weekly until birth.
-This schedule may vary, depending upon your needs.
+The normal schedule for prenatal visits is monthly until 28 weeks, every two weeks until 36 weeks, and weekly until birth.
+This schedule may vary depending on your needs.

 Where will I give birth?

 If you choose to have your baby delivered at another hospital or by another provider, HealthNet will help you transfer your records.
-Please note that different hospitals or providers may be part of different insurance plans (including Medicare and Medicaid plans).
-While HealthNet will reasonably help you in transferring insurance coverage, you will ultimately be responsible for making sure that that you have the appropriate insurance for such provider or hospital you want to transfer to.
+Please note that different hospitals or providers may be part of different insurance plans (including Medicare and Medicaid).
+While HealthNet will reasonably help you in transferring insurance coverage, you will ultimately be responsible for making sure that that you have the correct insurance for the provider or hospital you want to transfer to.

 How much does it cost for care?

-Because of the ever-changing cost of care and each individual’s situation, it is best to call the center nearest you to inquire about costs.
+Because of the ever-changing cost of care and each person’s situation, it is best to call the HealthNet health center nearest you to ask about costs.

 We accept all Medicare, Medicaid, Hoosier Healthwise plans (including MDwise, MHS and Anthem) and most commercial insurance plans.
 We also welcome patients with no insurance.
 If you do not have insurance, you may be eligible for a sliding fee scale discount.
-A financial screener at the center nearest you would be happy to assist you.
+An enrollment specialist at the health center nearest you would be happy to assist you.